-a history of drug use and 9% had cirrhosis.
-Few people (20%) had engaged in hepatitis C care in the community prior to incarceration.
-Complete follow up data on treatment outcomes were available for 1,757/2,768 (63%) people, with 1,627/1,757 (93%) achieving SVR12 (table 2).
-Both the median time from incarceration to nursing assessment (4.8 months in 2015/2016 v 1.8 months in 2021; p <0.001) and the time from first assessment to treatment commencement (4.4 months in 2015/16 v 0.8 months in 2021; p <0.001) significantly reduced over the course of the program.
+- Few people (20%) had engaged in hepatitis C care in the community prior to incarceration. - Follow up data on treatment outcomes were available for (63%) people, with (93%) achieving SVR12 (table 2). - The time from first assessment to treatment commencement significantly reduced over the course of the program.